 Where Financely Draws The Line

-When we look at an SBLC-related transaction, we focus on:
+When we screen an SBLC related mandate, we focus on:

-Who is taking the underlying credit and performance risk.
+Who carries the underlying credit and performance risk.

-What collateral, cash flow, or guarantees are realistically available.
+What collateral, cash flow, or guarantees can actually be controlled and perfected.

-Which banks or credit funds might actually quote terms based on that profile.
+Which banks or credit funds may quote terms for that profile.

-If your only condition is “no advance payment, no collateral, no dilution”, there is nothing to arrange.
-If you are prepared to put something real on the table and face the cost of capital that comes with it, then there is a basis for a conversation.
+If your only condition is “no advance payment, no collateral, no dilution,” there is nothing to structure.
+If you are

 Can I get a genuine SBLC from a top bank without paying anything?›

-If a third party posts margin for my SBLC, why do I need to pay anything up front?›
+If a third party posts margin, why do I still need to pay anything up front?›

-Are there any exceptions for sovereigns or very large corporates?›
+Are there exceptions for sovereigns or very large corporates?›

 Submit Your Deal & Receive a Proposal Within 1-3 Working Days